slipstream/SlipStreamDocumentation/docs/tutorials/ss/metadata.rst

 ========

-ExternalObject resources support the common CIMI attributes, such as ``name`` and ``description``.
+ExternalObject resources support the common CIMI attributes, such as ``name``, ``description``, and ``property``, as well as a ``bucketName`` and ``objectName``.
 These attributes can be used to provide descriptive metadata for the underlying data objects.
 The standard CIMI filtering mechanisms can then be used to select ExternalObject resources based on that metadata.
-These limited attributes can be sufficient for simple use cases.
+These limited attributes are sufficient for many use cases.

-Most use cases, however, will require a richer set of metadata.
+Some use cases, however, will require a richer set of metadata.
 SlipStream already provides a resource that allows for rich metadata to be provided for other managed resources--the ServiceOffer.
 In the same way that ServiceOffers can describe Virtual Machines offers, they